Design Sprint

-In May 2019, Integrated Financial Settlements (IFS) brought me on in a contract role to revamp a piece of their legacy internal software.
-Their business is structured settlements: their agents use their software to experiment with different combinations of numbers and financial vehicles in order to find the best settlement structure for the claimant.
+Their business is structured settlements, so the software is used by their settlement consultants to prepare and compare different combinations of timelines and financial vehicles in order to develop a quote for the best structure for the claimant.
 Their legacy product was a piece of desktop Windows software that had been built in the 90s and was still in use.
-IFS wanted to take the opportunity to upgrade their product to a modern web experience, and while they were at it, re-think a lot of how the software operated.
-The overall goal was a usability upgrade, and to integrate new financial vehicles into the experience.
+IFS wanted to upgrade their product to a modern web experience, and while they were at it, re-think a lot of how the software operated.

 My Contributions